pypeaday/pype.dev/pype.dev/content/blog/autism-adhd-and-the-doshas---my-reflection.md

 I was recently diagnosed with Autism Spectrum Disorder Level 1 and ADHD, the inattentive type.
 I suppose, AuDHD for short.
-There are many reasons why I now how this official label of AuDHD, not that I was hoping for it, but due to a childhood behavioral disorder diagnosis and a desire to understand myself better, I decided to start considering a something that my childhood issue was misunderstood.
+There are many reasons why I now have this official label of AuDHD, not that I was hoping for it, but due to a childhood behavioral disorder diagnosis and a desire to understand myself better, I decided to start considering that something in my childhood issue was misunderstood.

+!!! note ""
     But what started as simply considering some new diagnosis turned into a larger worldview shift when it comes to medicine and how we treat people for things we label disorderly.

 ### Personal History